Chapter 4.26

 3. Such proceeds may be used to pay license fees.

-B. The chief of police or any other authorized representative of the city shall have the right to inspect, conduct a compliance examination, review, audit, or photocopy bingo licensee records as described in subsection (A) of this section at any reasonable time and the license holder shall fully cooperate by making such records and photocopies thereof available to the chief of police upon demand.
+B. The chief of police or any other authorized representative of the city shall have the right to inspect the bingo parlor, conduct a compliance examination, review, audit, or photocopy bingo licensee records as described in subsection (A) of this section at any reasonable time, without having to obtain a search warrant and the license holder shall fully cooperate by making such records and photocopies thereof available to the chief of police upon demand.
 The licensee shall deliver the records for the purpose of a compliance examination, review, audit, inspection, or for photocopying to the office of the chief of police during reasonable hours upon demand of the chief of police.

 4.26.080 Retention of records.